mozilla-services/docs/source/howtos/run-sync.rst

 We provide a **sync.wsgi** file for you convenience in the repository.
-Before runnong Apache, edit the file and check that it loads the the right .ini file with its full path.
+Before running Apache, edit the file and check that it loads the the right .ini file with its full path.